Testing Locally with Docker

 You might want to edit the compose file and add extra volumes to include custom configurations or workflows (see compose file reference).

 The compose files assume that the ActiveMQ configuration is located at

-Alternatively, you can use the Docker images to generate these files.
+Alternatively, you can use the Docker images to generate the file.
 This has the advantage that the correct version is always used:

 At this point you are ready to start Opencast with the

 $ docker-compose up